Masari hails Emeka Offor over Daura library – The Sun Nigeria

 Agaju Madugba, Katsina

-Katsina State Governor Aminu Bello Masari on Thursday inspected the rehabilitated and expanded Waziri Alhassan public library in Daura.
+Katsina State Governor, Aminu Bello Masari,yesterday inspected the rehabilitated and expanded Waziri Alhassan public library in Daura.

-Alhaji Aminu Bello Masari was accompanied by Deputy Governor Alhaji Mannir Yakubu, along with other government officials.
+Alhaji Aminu Bello Masari was accompanied by his deputy, Alhaji Mannir Yakubu, and other government officials.

-The Permanent Secretary at the Ministry of Information, Culture and Home Affairs, Hajiya Talatu Nasir, conducted the Governor round the library.
+Permanent Secretary at the Ministry of Information, Culture and Home Affairs, Hajiya Talatu Nasir, conducted the governor round the rehabilitated and expanded library.

-Briefing the Governor, the Permanent Secretary said the library was rehabilitated and expanded by the Sir Emeka Offor Foundation.
+Briefing the governor, she said the library was rehabilitated and expanded by the Sir Emeka Offor Foundation.

-She said the library has now been stocked with books covering various disciplines.
+She said the library had been stocked with books covering various disciplines.

-Masari noted that this was not the first time Sir Emeka Offor had assisted Katsina State.

-He noted that the donor had once contributed books under a programme tagged, “Books for Africa.”
+He explained that it was not the first time Sir Emeka Offor was assisting Katsina State.
+He noted that the donor had not long ago contributed books under a programme tagged: “Books for Africa.”

 He assured the donor that President Muhammad Buhari would be adequately informed about the rehabilitated and expanded library for him to commission it.